irgendwr/sinusbot-scripts/README.md

 1. Download the script and put it in the scripts folder where the SinusBot is installed
 2. Restart the SinusBot
 3. Go to your web-interface: Settings -> Scrips and enable the script by checking the box next to it
-4. configure the script as you like (by clicking on the arrow to show the options)
+4. Configure the script as you like (by clicking on the arrow to show the options and pressing 'save' at the end)
 5. Click on Save changes at the bottom of the page

 ## Scripts